iwakoscott/mobile-flashcards/README.md

 # Udacity Project 3: Mobile Flash Cards

 This project is apart of Udacity’s [React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019).
 Important note to the user: I chose to do an iOS only mobile application.
-So if you do not have an iOS device you will have to use an iPhone simulator.
+So if you do not have an iOS device you will have to use an iPhone simulator on your Mac.

 ## Installation